 In the above examples you can see how elements are not aligned within the icon (left) and one example where the icon is not aligned within the artboard (right).

 Looking for shortcuts and way to cut down the time needed to design icons (or illustrations) is a natural thing but should be avoided when it affects the quality.
 Conversions from a style to another style is, in many cases, a trap and can result in poor quality artwork if no extra care and attention is taken.

 The most common direct style conversion is from outline to glyph.
-When one designs glyph icons, the solid shapes are used to define areas of light and shadow without relying on lines.
+For example, when one designs glyph icons, the solid shapes are used to define areas of light and shadow without relying on lines.
 In the case of outline, using lines to define a shape uses a completely different approach: rather than using light and shadow to define the edges of an object, the edges of the object are outlined without regard to light and shadow.
 The two approaches are mutually-exclusive and converting an outline icon directly to glyph, without any adaptation, doesn't look good.

 In the above examples, you see a good example of line to glyph conversion and a bad example too.
 Simple conversion from outline to glyph is not working on all icons so you should take extra care and make sure they are recognizable.

 4. Text and icons

 While in some cases this makes sense, you should normally avoid using text on icons.
 Only use if it is truly integral to the icon and its understanding.
 If you really do need to use text, then make sure it matches the style of the icons.
 It's also important to note that by using text, you’re essentially blocking usage from those who don’t speak the same language as the text, which might limit the icon’s popularity.
 Icons, by definition, should be universal and understood - and using text restricts their usability potential.